 A warm inviting space with exposed brick interiors and subtle touches of greenery, Subo is a fine dining destination that Newcastle has been craving.
 This contemporary bistro likes to keep things simple by offering a set five-course tasting menu of modern Australian cuisine, which pairs perfectly with their impressive line-up of wines and whiskies.

-551D Hunter St, Newcastle West
+551D Hunter Street, Newcastle West

 Newcastle Beach sets the scene for Mediterranean themed eatery, Rustica.
 Occupying a bright and airy space opposite the beach, the Dion Ackland-designed interiors and hand-crafted pieces by local artisans will have you look around in awe.
 The menu is all about tapas, share-style and banquet menus, all teeming with Mediterranean-style dishes.

-1 King St, Newcastle
+1 King Street, Newcastle

 Occupying the top floor of the Merewether Surfhouse, The Surfhouse Restaurant by Lesley Taylor offers a menu that’s as impressive as its spectacular coastal views.
 White walls, copper accents and wooden furniture set the scene for a whimsical food experience.
 Look forward to a modern Australian menu that’s upscale without the pretentiousness, and filled with local, seasonal produce.
 Come summer the venue is a lively hub of activity, and the cocktail bar doubles up the perfect after dinner locale.